mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Servers are monitored with dedicated sockets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If the client contains a CMAP spec-compliant connection pool, a monitor MUST use
+the pool to create "Unmanaged Connection"s for use in monitoring.
+Otherwise, `A
-`A monitor SHOULD NOT use the client's regular connection pool`_
-to acquire a socket;
+monitor SHOULD NOT use the client's regular connection pool`_ to acquire a
-it uses a dedicated socket that does not count toward the pool's
+socket; it uses a dedicated socket that does not count toward the pool's maximum
-maximum size.
+size.

 Drivers MUST NOT authenticate on sockets used for monitoring nor include
 SCRAM mechanism negotiation (i.e. ``saslSupportedMechs``), as doing so would